raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 const multiplyByTwoWithRemainder = ([n, r]) => n * 2 + r;
 ```

-Satisfy yourself that these two functions are inversions of each other, then let's move on and refactor our functions to use them:
+We can satisfy ourselves that these two functions are inversions of each other, then write:

 ```javascript
 const toBinary = n => {